yangsu01/funance_blog/blogs/10-factor-models-and-PCA/factor-models-and-PCA.md

 Finally, with the selected stocks and forecasted expected values, we can use Modern Portfolio Theory to calculate the optimal weights (read more about MPT [here](https://www.funance.lol/blog/35i6akI5V1EbX3F8V58WJq/portfolio-construction)).

-The inputs of MPT is the expected returns and volatility (in the form of the covariance matrix) of each stock.
+The inputs of MPT are the expected returns and volatility (in the form of the covariance matrix) of each stock.
 In the past, I used the sample covariance matrix of the returns while here I'll use a slightly different approach...

 We can first represent _equation 1_ in matrix form as: